tvwenger/kriging/README.md

-# kriging (v2.0)
+# kriging (v2.1)
 ### Ordinary and universal kriging in N dimensions.

-`kriging` is a basic implementation of [kriging](https://en.wikipedia.org/wiki/Kriging), a method of interpolation using Gaussian process regression. `kriging` supports ordinary kriging and universal kriging (using a polynomial drift term), and several semivariogram models.
+`kriging` is a basic implementation of [kriging](https://en.wikipedia.org/wiki/Kriging), a method of interpolation using Gaussian process regression. `kriging` supports ordinary kriging and universal kriging (using a polynomial drift term), and several variogram models.

-In the presence of drift (a varying mean value across the data space), the observed semivariogram can be biased (see Starks & Fang, 1982, Mathematical Geology, 14, 4;
+In the presence of drift (a varying mean value across the data space), the observed variogram can be biased (see Starks & Fang, 1982, Mathematical Geology, 14, 4;
-https://doi.org/10.1007/BF01032592). `kriging` attempts to remove this bias by subtracting a fitted polynomial drift term before generating the semivariogram.
+https://doi.org/10.1007/BF01032592). `kriging` attempts to remove this bias by subtracting a fitted polynomial drift term before generating the variogram.

 `kriging` also handles data uncertainties and covariances.
-If the data have associated errors, then the semivariogram model is derived from many Monte Carlo realizations of the data.
-The data variances and covariances are also factored into the kriging system of equations so that the interpolation variances reflect the observed data uncertainties (see, for example, Cecinati et al., 2018, Atmosphere, 9(11), 446; https://doi.org/10.3390/atmos9110446).
+If the data have associated errors, then the data variances and covariances are factored into the kriging system of equations (see, for example, Cecinati et al., 2018, Atmosphere, 9(11), 446; https://doi.org/10.3390/atmos9110446).

 ## Installation